ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/events/index.md

   tooltip:
 ---

-# Events at the ELLIS Unit Graz
+# {% include icon.html icon="fa-solid fa-calendar-days" %}Events at/with the ELLIS Unit Graz

 {% capture text %}

-We are happy to announce that together with the ELLIS Unit Nijmegen, we will host a Workshop at the ELLIS UNConference on December 2, 2025 in Copenhagen titled "Energy-Efficient AI: Models, Algorithms, and Hardware for Sustainable Intelligence".
+We are happy to announce that together with the [ELLIS Unit Nijmegen](https://www.ru.nl/afdelingen/interdisciplinair/ellis-unit), we will host a workshop at the [ELLIS UnConference](https://eurips.cc/ellis/) on December 2, 2025 prior to EurIPS 2025 in Copenhagen.

 {%
   include button.html